How To Secure Apache with Let's Encrypt on Ubuntu 16.04

 - sudo apt-get install python-certbot-apache

 certbot Let's Encrypt client is now ready to use.

 Step 2 — Set Up the SSL Certificate

-Generating the SSL Certificate for Apache using the Let’s Encrypt client is quite straightforward.
+Generating the SSL certificate for Apache using Certbot is quite straightforward.
 The client will automatically obtain and install a new SSL certificate that is valid for the domains provided as parameters.

 To execute the interactive installation and obtain a certificate that covers only a single domain, run the

 certbot command like so, where example.com is your domain: